emartineznunez/AutoMeKin/docs/other.md

 AutoMeKin includes an option to find van der Waals (vdW) complexes.
 In principle two related sampling options are available: association and vdW.
-While association runs a number of structure optimizations for randomly rotated fragments, vdW is a more powerful option representing a natural extension of our bbfs method to study vdW complexes.^8 The input files for these two options slightly differ from those explained previously, as detailed below.
+While association runs a number of structure optimizations for randomly rotated fragments, vdW is a more powerful option representing a natural [extension of our bbfs method to study vdW complexes](https://onlinelibrary.wiley.com/doi/abs/10.1002/qua.26008).
+The input files for these two options slightly differ from those explained previously, as detailed below.

 ### association